faithkane3/zillow_project/README.md

 - Predict home values and recommend the best features for use in predicting the target.

+# Conclusion:

+- My Linear Regression Model was better at predicting home value than just using the mean of home values.
+I believe my model could be improved with Feature Engineering, but the features I are better predictors than using a mean baseline value.

+- Based on RMSE and R^2 scores, I failed to reject the Null Hypothesis that square feet, bedroom count, and bathroom count are drivers of home value in the Zillow dataset.

+- The features in my Linear Regression model are highly correlated with each other, and in a future iteration of this project, I believe that I could improve the performance of my model using Feature Engineering to calculate new features that combine bedroom and bathroom count.

 # To Recreate This Project:

 - All files needed to recreate the work in this notebook are included in this repo.